gagandeepthapar/WordleClone/README.md

 ## **How to Play**

 ## **Gameplay**
 The rules are identical to the official Wordle rules.
 Players have 6 tries to guess a 5 letter word.
 A grey backround indicates that the specified letter does not appear in the word.
 A yellow backround indicates that the specified letter *does* appear in the word, however, in a different position.
-A green background indicates that the specified letter appears in the word *and* is in the correct spot.<br><br>
+A green background indicates that the specified letter appears in the word *and* is in the correct spot.
+Use your previous guesses to help you get the word within 6 tries!<br><br>

 A sample gameplay of WORD-INAL can be seen in the GIF below.
 The target word is GHOST for each play.
 In the final version, the target word is randomly selected from a list of 12,000+ words.
 Any 5 letter combination is valid when playing WORD-INAL.<br><br>